jina-ai/jina/docs/fundamentals/flow/flow-yaml.md

 ```

 ## Configure Executors
-`executors` field is for adding Executors to the Flow from the YAML file.
+`executors` field in the YAML file is for adding Executors to the Flow.
 It accepts a list of dictionaries, each of
-which specify a configuration of one executor.
+which specifies a configuration of one executor.
 The dictionary accepts all the arguments from the `add()` method of the
 Flow.
 `uses` field is used to define the type of the Executor.
 As for using a local executor with source codes, the grammar
 for setting `uses` is the same as that for configuring Executors in a YAML file.
 As for the other sources, one can